 "I did not get the indication that children lived in the house," one office wrote in the report.

-While the women had been together for over 18 years after meeting at Northern State University, and Jen often posting loving tributes to Sarah on social media, records released by the Clark County Sheriff's Office November reveal marital issues.
+While the women had been together for over 18 years after meeting at Northern State University with Jen often posting loving tributes to Sarah on social media, records released by the Clark County Sheriff's Office November revealed marital issues.

 In a Facebook post in 2016, Jen wrote, "We've come to realize that some think our lives are next to perfect.
 We're human, and we struggle through life's obstacle course just like everyone else."
 Later on, she looked back on the first half of 2017, claiming, "This.
 Year.
 Slammed.
 Us.
 Hard."